Erinna: The Distaff

 The Distaff is a literary version of the goos - the lament chanted by the female relatives of the deceased during the prothesis (laying out the body).
+Along with the goos, Jackie Murray and Jonathan Rowland suggest that the poem has features of the work-song.

 Earlier literary depictions of the goos, also in hexameter verse, are found in the Iliad, and several scholars have seen Erinna's poem as making use of this literary precedent.
 Marilyn Skinner identifies three examples of the goos in the Iliad: Briseis' lament for Patroclus, Andromache's on seeing Achilles dragging Hector's corpse around the walls of Troy, and the lament sung by Andromache, Hecuba, and Helen at Hector's wake.
 Skinner identifies "marked thematic and verbal correspondences" between the Distaff and the songs of mourning in the Iliad.
 For instance, Erinna's recollections of her early life with Baucis parallel Andromache's of her son's interactions with Hector, and Helen's of Hector supporting her when she first came to Troy.
 Diane Rayor specifically identifies Briseis' lament as a model for the Distaff.

 Along with Homer, the other major literary influence on Erinna's Distaff was Sappho.
 Kathryn Gutzwiller has argued that this incorporation of Sapphic themes into a poem of lamentation is Erinna's way of feminising a work based on a Homeric model.
 John Rauk notes particular similarities with fragment 94, with both works on themes of remembrance and forgetting.
 Diane Rayor, however, rejects this, disputing Rauk's belief that Sappho 94 is a farewell to a companion who is leaving to marry.